-In order to successfully claim compensation from another party you must be able to establish the following:
+In order to claim compensation successfully you must be able to establish the following:

 - that you sustained injuries as a result of that accident and